Citation, DOI & article data

-It is characterised as a tender, non-suppurative swelling in the upper costosternal region.
+It is characterized as a tender, non-suppurative swelling in the upper costosternal region.
 It can have an acute or gradual onset and may resolve spontaneously.
-It may mimic a myocardial infarction, but the pain in Tietze syndrome is more localised and is not accompanied by any additional presenting symptoms.
+It may mimic a myocardial infarction, but the pain in Tietze syndrome is more localized and is not accompanied by any additional presenting symptoms.

-MRI features of Tietze's syndrome were characterised according to one study as follows 1:
+MRI features of Tietze syndrome were characterized according to one study as follows 1:

 - enlargement and thickening of cartilage at the site of the complaint

 - focal or widespread increased signal intensities of affected cartilage on both TSE T2-weighted and STIR/T2 fat-saturated images

 - bone marrow edema in the subchondral bone

 - intense gadolinium enhancement in the areas of thickened cartilage, in the subchondral bone marrow, and/or in the capsule and ligaments